Private Health Insurance FAQs

 The Pharmaceutical Benefits Scheme (PBS) makes subsidised prescription medicines available to Australian residents and requires a PBS co-payment to be paid towards each item.

-If you're on eligible extras cover you may be able to claim up to $50 per script towards HCF-approved pharmacy items that your doctor prescribes, after an HCF co-payment equivalent to the current PBS co-payment for general patients is paid.
-For more information please check the current HCF Member Guide.
+If you're on eligible extras cover, you may be able to claim up to $50 per script towards HCF-approved pharmacy items that your doctor prescribes after you have paid an HCF co-payment equivalent to the current PBS co-payment for general patients.
+For more information, download our Member Guide.

 What's Savings Provision Entitlement?